mravendi/mravendi.github.io/_posts/tips_lr.md

 ```

 ### Data Normalization
-Data normalization is another pre-processing step that you can perform on-the-fly together with data augmentation.
+Data normalization is a pre-processing step that you can perform on-the-fly together with data augmentation.
 Usually, we perform multiple
-steps of data augmentation in series on a batch of data and then normalize the final outcome using one of the common techniques such as zero-mean unit variance, scale to the range of [0,1], etc. The point of data normalization is to bring the range of your data to a standard range to help with the training.
-A key point to consider is when
+steps of data augmentation in series on a batch of data and then normalize the outcome using one of the common techniques such as zero-mean unit variance, scale to the range of [0,1], etc. The point of data normalization is to change the range of your data to a standard range to help with the training.
-using pre-trained models for your tasks by fine-tunning on your dataset.
-In such a case, you should follow the normalization approach of the pre-trained models.

 ### Model Deployment
 After training your ML models, you certainly want to deploy them for an application.
-One the key factors to keep in mind is that to perform the same pre-processing steps used
-for training.
-For example, if you scaled your training data to the range of [0,1], do not forget to do the same on during deployment.
+Do not forget to perform the same pre-processing steps used for training during deployment.
+For example, if you scaled your training data to the range of [0,1], you need to do the same during deployment.